 Kelantan is located in northeast Malaysia, near the Thai border.
 Kota Bharu as the capital city will offer you so many authentic sultanate-photo spots.
-If you crave for classic-looking photos on your Instagram feed, there are lots of museums, mosques and unique architecture of the royal palaces to snap your photos at.
+If you crave classic-looking photos on your Instagram feed, there are lots of museums, mosques, and unique architecture of the royal palaces to snap your photos at.

 Kelantan’s Castle should be on your list.
 Locals also call this destination Istana Negeri Kubang Kerian or State Castle.
 It is the official residence of the Sultan of Kelantan and the royal family.
 If you're lucky, you can also do an Instagram live story when there is an enthronement ceremony performed at the Palace.